coq/bot/.github/CONTRIBUTING.md

 requires that a file `bot-components/.github-token` be provided and contain a single line with a GitHub API personal token (with no specific permission).
-It will use this token and the node package `graphql-cli` to update the GitHub schema stored in `bot-component/schema.json`, before building the project.
+It will use this token and the node package `get-graphql-schema` to update the GitHub schema stored in `bot-component/schema.json`, before building the project.
-Get `graphql-cli` with `npm install graphql-cli@3.0.14 -g` if you're not compiling in `nix-shell`.
+Get `get-graphql-schema` with `npm install get-graphql-schema -g` if you're not compiling in `nix-shell`.

 ## Testing locally ##